March 26, 2004, Friday ~ Rain pelted the windshield the entire drive to Seaside, Oregon where I met Shane, DD and their

 At the base restaurant, the red banner under the American Bald Eagle sign on the fireplace expressed it best: FREEDOM IS NOT FREE!

-As I am Biblical Christian, I believe Jesus Christ of Nazareth (aka Yeshua, Our Messiah) paid the ultimate price with HIS death, resurrection and ascension!
+As I am Biblical Christian, I believe Jesus Christ of Nazareth (also known as Yeshua, Our Messiah) paid the ultimate price with HIS death, resurrection and ascension!

 "So Jesus was saying to those Jews who had believed Him, "If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free" (John 8:31-32, NASB).

 As an American citizen living in a Democratic Republic, countless have paid the price!
 Do we really live as though their sacrifice made any difference?